Skip to main content

 Best Practices

-1. Always check both quotes and errors in the executor response
+1. Always check both quotes and errors in the aggregator response

 4. Handle errors appropriately using the provided error types